CISO Survival Guide: How financial services organizations can more securely move to the cloud

 We will continue this discussion in the next blog focused on the realities of starting the operational transformation.

-To learn more now, check out our podcast on CISO frustrations, successes, and lessons learned, and our guidance report on cloud security transformations.
+To learn more now, check out our podcast on CISO frustrations, successes, and lessons learned, and our guidance report on cloud security transformations as well as our white paper on building operational resilience in financial services.
 Review Google Cybersecurity Action Team site for additional papers and other guidance.